 Now, regardless of how popular this tour has become in recent years, there is still only one bus option from Santa Ana to Santa Ana Volcano, and it runs at odd times for the hike.
 The only guaranteed bus is #248, which leaves Santa Ana at 7:30 a.m.
 There are later buses that go to the park, but taking these won’t get you there in time for the guided hike.
 The 7:30 option is the only option.

 Head to the Sala de Espera y Abordaje, on 11 Calle Pte.
 It’s just north of the Super Selectos, and close to the main bus station.
 It doesn’t look like a bus station, but the name is on the front of the building.
 Watch for the security guard waving in the gringos.
 Be here before 7:30 a.m.

 Purchase a ticket from the counter inside — $0.90 — Then take a seat.

 The bus is scheduled to leave at 7:30 but usually leaves closer to 7:45, just like ours.
-Though you’ll want to be on time in the miraculous case it leaves on time for once.
+Though you’ll want to be early in the miraculous chance that it leaves on time for once.

 Get to Cerro Verde From Lake Coatepeque

 If you’re staying at Lago de Coatepeque (on the west side of the lake), you can catch the #242 bus up to El Congo.
 Get off before the bridge cross the road and wait near the food stalls.
 Bus #248 from Santa Ana usually passes here — heading back towards the lake around the other side — between 8-8:30 am, so be sure to get here before then to transfer.

 If you want to stay at Lake Coatepeque, before or after the hike this is the hostel we stayed at.